 The city’s most famous annual event is undoubtedly the Tamaki Herenga Waka festival.
 It takes place over one weekend every year and recognizes the Maori people’s massive influence on New Zealand’s history.
 With one-quarter of the country’s entire Maori population living in this city, the festival’s variety and scale are tremendous.

 Another of Auckland’s famous annual events is the NZ International Comedy Festival, which began in 1993.
 It’s a perfect event for those who love sketch shows and stand-up performances.
 The Splore Music and Arts Festival should also be mentioned, as it is one of the most densely packed celebrations of arts and music in the country.

-Auckland’s food is dangerously good – it’s a real paradise for gourmands.
+Auckland is a real paradise for gourmands.
 However, the city’s proximity to the oceans is precisely why seafood is the most obvious choice for the majority of people.
 It is of top quality and fresh, so it’s no wonder that the city’s best food joints are based on fish and other seafood.
-You have nothing to worry about if you don’t like seafood, though – Auckland’s multiculturalism makes sure that the world’s best dishes are available almost everywhere and at all times.
+You have nothing to worry about if you don’t like seafood, though Auckland’s multiculturalism makes sure that the world’s best dishes are available almost everywhere and at all times.